chocolatapie/Biggest-Palindrome/README.md

 # Biggest-Palindrome

 This console app is finding a [Palyndrome](https://en.wikipedia.org/wiki/Palindrome).
-Actually the biggest one number-palyndrome.
-And it mustg be  a multiplication of two 5-digit length [Prime](https://en.wikipedia.org/wiki/Prime_number) numbers.
+Actually the biggest number-palyndrome.
+And it must be a multiplication of two 5-digit-length [Prime](https://en.wikipedia.org/wiki/Prime_number) numbers.

 So, lets dive deeper!
 Number palindromes: